Baking breads in my brick oven

 PS I will send more pics as I complete the job on the outside and around the oven.

-9 Responses to Baking breads in my brick oven
+Respond to the Baking breads in my brick oven article:

 I LOVE fresh hot BREAD.